Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Our Testing Experience

-I treated this one like a “problem solver” mattress: low height, firm surface, and lots of RV sizing options.
-In a bunk-style setup, the 6" profile mattered immediately—less crowding against railings and cabinets.
-Carlos liked that it held a flatter, firmer line under the mid-back, but Mia tapped out faster on side sleep because the comfort layer is simply thinner.
-For me, it worked best when I stayed mostly on my back, then took short stomach naps without feeling my hips dip.
+We treated this one as a clearance-friendly problem solver: low height, firm surface, and lots of RV sizing options.
+In a bunk-style setup, the 6" profile immediately felt easier to live with—less crowding against rails and cabinets.
+Carlos liked how flat it held the mid-back, especially for back sleeping.
+On side sleep, Mia hit the limit faster because there’s less cushioning depth.
+It worked best when we stayed mostly on our backs or took short stomach naps.

 What we liked: